SAP-samples/teched2021-DEV164/exercises/7_CreatingContentPackages/README.md

 ![](images/GroupHeadStepCondition.png)
 1. Add a new step while moving **Approval Step** from the palette to the canvas between **Local Manager approval** and the **end event**.
 The default variant has two steps.
 The step details shows possible configurations you can do while configuring a step.
 ![](images/DragAndDropProcessStep.png)
 *It is possible to execute multiple step in parallel.
-You need to drag and drop the process step on an existing steps so that two steps execute in parallel*.
+You need to drag and drop the process step on an existing steps so that two steps execute in parallel.*
 1. Select the newly added step and change the step **Name** to **CFO**.
 ![](images/StepRenameCFO.png)
 1. Open the **Details** tab.
 In **approvalstep** maintain **CFO**.
 ![](images/StepPropertyCFO.png)
 *This is a step attribute you have configured while creating the process template.
-It is used while determining the approver using a business rule*.
+It is used while determining the approver using a business rule.*
 1- Select the **Step Conditions** tab.
  Select **Investment.Total Cost** from the drop down.
   - Select >= as the operator.